bgoncalves/bgoncalves.github.io/index.md

 In the latest years I slowed down my computer science work to study the Turing Test from the point of view of philosophy.
 (This led me to earn a Ph.D. in Philosophy from the University of São Paulo, Brazil, in March 2021.
 My first Ph.D. degree is in Computational Modeling from the National Laboratory for Scientific Computing, Brazil, 2015.)
 As a result of my philosophy work on Alan Turing's views about the mind-machine controversy and the future capabilities of machines, I am publishing the book _The Turing Test Argument_ (London, NY: Routledge, to appear in 2022).

 Currently I'm getting back to my computer science work, which is centered on data-driven causal discovery and inference.
-My goal is to contribute to make the study of cause-effect relationships, which may be implicit in data, scalable and ready to be delivered to various industries.
+Data, small and large, may hide cause-effect dependencies among variables.
+My goal is to contribute to make causal inference scalable and ready to be delivered to various industries.